HoluwaDebbie/HR-Dashboard-Portfolio/README.md

 For this project, I leveraged the following tools:
 1. **Power BI**: Data visualization and dashboard creation.

 2. **DAX (Data Analysis Expressions)**: Performed advanced calculations, including attrition rate, average age by department, and satisfaction scores.

 3. **Excel**: Initial data cleaning and exploration.

-4.**Power Query**: Used for data transformation and ensuring data consistency.
+4. **Power Query**: Used for data transformation and ensuring data consistency.

 5. **Github**: Used for portfolio building.

 ---